sravan-thumma/RealTime-CharacterRecognition/README.md

-# RealTime-CharacterRecognition
+# RealTime-Character-Recognition
-RealTime CharacterRecognition using Convolutional Neural Network(CNN) with keras and EMNIST Dataset.
+RealTime Character Recognition using Convolutional Neural Network(CNN) with keras and EMNIST Dataset.